zshanahmed/Communication-Assistant-for-Hearing-Impaired/README.md

 After extensive collection of data, we fine-tuned the threshold to find skin-colored contours from the image.
 Images were originally taken in RGB scale.
 But to have an luminance independent scenario, we used *YCrCb* to separate the luminance (intensity) information from the color information.
 After finding the threshold we fine-tuned the data for pruning of any unwanted samples

 #### Feature Detection, Extraction and Matching
 For feature detection we used binary images.
 As far as feature descriptors are concerned, we used **Speeded Up Robust Features (SURF)**.
-As *SURF* uses integral images instead of Difference of Gaussians (DoG) to approximate Laplacian of Gaussian (LoC), it is quite faster then other major descriptors such as **Scale Invariant Feature Transform (SIFT)**.
+As *SURF* uses integral images instead of Difference of Gaussians (DoG) to approximate Laplacian of Gaussian (LoC), it is quite faster than other major descriptors such as **Scale Invariant Feature Transform (SIFT)**.
 Moreover SURF is orientation-independent.
 After extraction of features from *SURF* we used **Bag of Words (BoG)** to cluster similar features together.

 This is how SURF descriptors look like for the gesture of Day:
  <p align="center">